neelkamath/crystal-skull/docs/usage.md

 # Usage

-Substitute `<GRADLE>` with `gradlew.bat` on Windows and `./gradlew` on others.

-## Developing the Server
+## Server

 ### Running

-- Windows:
-    1. `gradlew.bat -t build`
-    1. In another terminal: `gradlew.bat run`
-- Other: `./gradlew -t build & ./gradlew run`
+`docker-compose up`

-The server will be running at `localhost:8080`, and has automatic reload enabled (i.e., the server needn't be recompiled when the code has been updated).
-You can change the port by setting the `PORT` environment variable.
+The server will be running at `http://localhost:8080`, and has automatic reload enabled (i.e., the server needn't be recompiled when the code in `src/main/` has been updated).

 ### Testing

-- Server: `<GRADLE> test`
 - Spec: `spectral lint spec.oas3.json`
+- Validate Docker Compose file: `docker-compose config`
+- Server:
+    1. `docker run --rm -it --mount type=bind,src=$PWD,dst=/home/gradle openjdk:11 bash`
+    1. Run `cd home` in the container's shell.

+    Since a Gradle daemon is slow to start in a container, we allow it to be reused whenever tests need to be rerun by running the container interactively.
+Run `./gradlew test` in the container's shell to run tests.
+You can open `build/reports/tests/test/index.html` in your browser to view the reports.

 ### Production

-A Dockerfile is used to run the server in production.
-Follow these steps to test running the server with Docker.
-1. `<GRADLE> build`
-1. `docker build -t crystal-skull .`
+1. `docker build -f Dockerfile-prod -t prod .`
-1. Run at `http://localhost:8080` with `docker run -itp 8080:8080 --rm crystal-skull`.
-You can change the port by setting the `PORT` environment variable.
+1. The Dockerfile `EXPOSE`s port `8080`.
+So to serve at `http://localhost:8080`, run `docker run --rm -p 8080:8080 prod`

 ## Documentation